 BAD HABIT #7: CUTTING BACK ON YOUR SLEEP

 Pulling an all-nighter might help you cram before a big exam, but it’s not doing your skin any favors … trust us on that one.
 It’s during deep sleep that our skin undergoes natural self-repair.
 If you continuously strip that time away, you could be left with tired and dull skin, more pronounced under-eye bags and circles, as well as more noticeable signs of skin aging.

 BAD HABIT #8: YO-YOING BACK AND FORTH BETWEEN PRODUCTS

 We get it: Nobody wants to stick to the same ol’ formulas day in and day out.
 And why should you?
 There’s a slew of beauty products out there to try and experiment with!
 While it’s fine to switch things up once in a while, trying a new product every day is a bad idea.
 Changing products too often increases the risk of new formulas upsetting your skin.
 If you have a solid skin routine with products that work for you, keep to it.
 Like they say: If it’s not broke, don’t fix it.

 It’s not for nothing that derms recommend that everyone — yes, everyone — get their moles checked at least once per year.
 When caught early, skin cancer can be treatable.
 Here’s what you should do: Monitor your skin from head-to-toe every month, paying close attention to any irregular-looking lesions or moles that are new and/or increasing in size.
 If anything looks fishy, book a visit to your dermatologist immediately.
 If all looks fine, still book your regular yearly exam by a professional.
 Why?
-Because they have tools that can magnify spots on your skin that may not be as normal as you thought, as well as examine hard-to-reach areas like your scalp and behind your ears.
-The whole process will most likely take less than 10 minutes start to finish.
+Because they have tools that can magnify spots on your skin that may not be as normal as you thought, and they can examine hard-to-see areas like your scalp and behind your ears.
+The whole process will most likely take less than ten minutes from start to finish.
 Easy, peasy.